krisztianb/typedoc-umlclass/README.md

 The following options are added to TypeDoc when the plugin is installed:

+-   `--umlClassDiagramType <none|simple|detailed>`<br>
+    You can use this option to disable the plugin by passing the value `none`.
+Otherwise a class diagram is generated for every class and interface that is involved in inheritance and/or implementation.
+The class diagram includes one level of base and sub classes.
+Use the value `simple` to only render the name of the class or interface.
+    Use the value `detailed` to also render properties and methods.
+    Default is `detailed`.
 -   `--umlClassDiagramLocation <local|remote>`<br>
     Specifies the location of the generated uml images.
 If `local` then local image files are created in the assets directory of the generated documentation.
 If `remote` then the image tag uses an encoded link to the